2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 Need a pentest?
 https://2ndSightLab.com

-In the IAM policy and role trust policy you can also add restrictions to limit to a speciifc organization, IP address, EC2 isntance ID, account, region, etc.

 ## NOT PRODUCTION CODE
 This is NOT production code.
 This simply shows the neccessary libraries and such and is a working simple to get you started.
 I asked the AI engines to do things securely but then through the rounds of revsions I'm not sure if this code is properly using the secrecy crate.
 That would ensure the values are only available in memory for a short time when being used.
 You likely don't want to have someone entring all these values all the time.
 This was just a test to prove that I could assume a role with MFA and other restrictions using rust.